sumnimab19/Node.js-and-ES6-Good-README-Generator/README.md

   # ReadMe Generator

   ## Description
-    Create a command-line application that dynamically generates a README.md from a user's input.
+    This program creates a command-line application that dynamically generates a README.md from a user's input.
+The application will be invoked with node index.js command.

   ## Table of Contents
   * [Installation](#installation)